 In its early years, the Center pursued two kinds of projects.
 It held biannual conferences on topics like theology and philosophy, religion and science, and the nature of Christian scholarship.
 The Center also awarded fellowships to junior and senior faculty working in theology and philosophy of religion.
 Recently, the Center has become more prominent in promoting research initiatives in philosophy of religion and philosophical theology.
 In 2009, the Center received several multi-millon dollar grants from the John Templeton Foundation for use in two research initiatives.
 The first was on the problem of evil.
 The second was on analytic theology.
 Since then, the Center has received two additional large grants from Templeton: Hope & Optimism and The Experience Project.
-Funding from these grants supports interdisciplinary research, residential fellowships at Notre Dame, conferences, high quality video content, and stage and screen competitions.
+Funding from these grants supports interdisciplinary research in social science, philosophy, and theology, residential fellowships at Notre Dame, conferences, high quality video content, and strategic public engagement initiatives.